phmurphy212/about-me/README.md

 - Lab-03
   - Well I learned pretty much everything that I  *knew* I would be learning in the course in a single day.
 I got some thing of a grasp on for and while loops.
 I also figured out quite a bit more about the functionality of javascript and how the components work together.
 All in all, pretty fun day with a lot of new skills!

+- Lab-04
+  - This lab was all about functions, and pair programming.
+To be honest, the functions part of us was mostly just a cursory glance at functions, and what their syntax looks like.
+The big thing that I really learned was a ton about git/GitHub and how those workflows work.
+I learned about pull requests, and how to fork code from another teammate/classmate in order to collaborate on a project.
+I did run into some issues, but with help from our fearless leader (Ryan) I was able to work it out, and learned some cool info in the process!